 The 3rd July Kabul meeting declaration will play an important part in setting the agenda for the implementation of the Tokyo agreements.
 But the declaration was silent on some key issues, notably the need for the framework to cover security questions, and the actual process through which individual mechanisms would be developed.
 In their letter the CSOs had argued that participation of civil society and other interested parties in the process was crucial to generating effective and legitimate structures.

 “Given the concerns over armed groups in Afghanistan, it is important the framework addresses the issue of security forces and their role in mining.
-It is also crucial that civil society are able to contribute meaningfully to discussions about the design of any framework from the very beginning,” said Carter.
+It is also crucial that civil society are able to contribute meaningfully to discussions about the design of any framework from the very beginning,” said Smith.
 “The Afghan government has indicated they want an open dialogue and a effective framework, and I think they mean it.
-But the proof will be in what emerges from this process in a few months,” Carter concluded.
+But the proof will be in what emerges from this process in a few months,” Smith concluded.

 Notes for Editors

 • The Senior Officials Meeting in Kabul took place on July 3 under the Tokyo Mutual Accountability Framework.
 The full text of the Co-Chair’s statement can be accessed at